SurajKumar2005/ATS_resume/README.md

-# ATS_resume
-skillcred

-PDF Analyzer Bot is an innovative tool designed to leverage the Gemini API and LangChain for advanced document analysis capabilities.
-This project facilitates advanced parsing, insightful analysis, and streamlined data extraction from PDF documents.
+# Applicant Tracking System (ATS)

+The Applicant Tracking System (ATS) is an advanced tool powered by the Google Gemini Pro Vision API.
+This project is designed to analyze resumes, compare them with job descriptions, and provide actionable suggestions for enhancing resumes to better match job requirements.

 ## Project Files

-- **`app.py`**: The main application file that runs the PDF Analyzer Bot.
+- **`app.py`**: The main application file that runs the ATS.
 - **`requirements.txt`**: Lists all the dependencies and libraries required to run the project.

 ## LinkedIn Post

-For more information and updates, check out our LinkedIn post: [PDF Analyzer Bot LinkedIn Post](https://www.linkedin.com/posts/suraj-kumar-362360289_ai-machinelearning-googlegemini-activity-7224672538549796864-ZmbR?utm_source=share&utm_medium=member_desktop)
+For more information and updates, check out our LinkedIn post: [ATS LinkedIn Post](https://www.linkedin.com/posts/suraj-kumar-362360289_ai-machinelearning-googlegemini-activity-7224672538549796864-ZmbR?utm_source=share&utm_medium=member_desktop)

 ## Installation

-To get started with the PDF Analyzer Bot, follow these steps:
+To get started with the ATS, follow these steps:

 1. **Clone the repository:**
     ```bash